-The fair value of our derivatives is based on third-party pricing models, which utilize inputs that are either readily available in the public market, such as natural gas, oil and NGL forward curves and discount rates, or can be corroborated from active markets or broker quotes, and, as such, are classified as Level 2.
+The fair value of our commodity contracts derivatives is based on third-party pricing models, which utilize inputs that are either readily available in the public market, such as natural gas, oil and NGL forward curves and discount rates, or can be corroborated from active markets or broker quotes, and, as such, are classified as Level 2.
 These values are compared to the values given by our counterparties for reasonableness.
 Derivatives are also subject to the risk that either party to a contract will be unable to meet its obligations.
 We factor non-performance risk into the valuation of our derivatives using current published credit default swap rates.
 To date, this has not had a material impact on the values of our derivatives.
+The valuation of the contingent consideration is based on an option pricing model using significant Level 2 inputs that include quoted future commodity prices based on active markets.